ezalabs/multiversx-spring-boot-demo/README.md

 ## About

-The service exposes multiple endpoints using controllers, covering most of the Elrond API
+The service exposes multiple endpoints using controllers, covering most of the MultiversX API
 - AccountController
 - BlockController
 - SmartContractController